Do you really know your Google rep?

 This is based on my personal experience working at Google from 2015-2021.

-GCS vs LCS
+GCS vs LCS at Google

 The first distinction to understand the Google Ads sales organization is GCS vs LCS.
-As of 2022, ad sales is split into two distinct orgs: Google Customer Solutions (GCS) and Large Customer Sales (LCS).
-The rest of this post will focus on GCS, since that's where the largest volume of advertisers will interact with Google.
+The Google Ads Sales organization is split into two distinct orgs: Google Customer Solutions (GCS) and Large Customer Sales (LCS).

-What is GCS?
+What is GCS at Google?

 GCS is the scaled solutions part of Google Ads sales.
 Emphasis on scaled.
 Within GCS there are dozens of different teams, levels, programs, etc. but ultimately, when you're in GCS, you will be assigned to a Google team that oversees anywhere from dozens to hundreds clients.